thanchi-tr/QuizApp/README.md

 [] implement the login request count to detect mal-behaviour

-[] investigate the Reactor pattern for low latency game player machanism between the server and client
+[] investigate the Proactor pattern for low latency game player machanism between the server and client